yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In the Azure Portal at the Access control (IAM) page, for configuring RBAC permissions for the newly created application registration](images/stepbystep/media/image141.png "Access control (IAM)")

-29. Select the application returned from the query, and choose **Save**.
+29. Select the application returned from the query and choose **Save**.

 30. In Azure DevOps, in the *Deployment process* parameters, select the **+New** button for the parameter called *Azure subscription*.